nadirB/audioguide-snippets/README.md

 Usage :

-To see all the available snippets for the AudioGuide filetype that you currently have open, choose "Snippets: Available" in the Command Palette "Shif+Cmd+P"
+To see all the available snippets for the AudioGuide filetype that you currently have open, choose "Snippets: Available" in the Command Palette "Shif+Cmd+P".

 Or type keywords in an audioguide python script in order to show the snippets, and hit tab to expand the corresponding code block with templated values.